Management and Control

 - Appeals from the decision of the Association shall be made to an appropriate affiliated authority, if any.

 - Appeals to this Association shall be in writing and shall state the grounds upon which the appeal is based.
-A hard or electronic copy of the appeal, together with an appeal fee shall be received by the Secretary of this Association via PO Box or e-mail within four (4) days from the time the decision is given.
+A hard or electronic copy of the appeal, together with an appeal fee shall be received by the Administrator of this Association via PO Box or e-mail within four (4) days from the time the decision is given.
 No appeal will be considered without payment of the fee.
 The operation of such decision shall not be suspended pending the hearing of an appeal.
 Appeals shall not be withdrawn except by consent of this Association.
 The fee will only be refunded if the appeal is upheld.
+All requests for appeal shall be addressed within four (4) days of receipt of the written request.

 - Appeals from a decision of this Association, except for a decision rendered on matters referred to in Rule 4 hereunder, may be made to an appropriate affiliated authority, if any.
 The Board of Directors of said Association to decide in what manner and by whom such appeal shall be heard, but the operation of such decision shall not be suspended pending the hearing of an appeal unless the Board of Directors of an appropriate affiliated authority, if any so orders.